-If a parent would like their child picked up by their emergency contact at a certain time of the day and the child can leave the program, this has be documented by a parent and provided to us and will be kept on file.
+If a parent would like their child picked up by their emergency contact at a certain time of the day and the child can leave the program, this has be documented by a parent through email or note and provided to us and will be kept on file.
 Our Educators will be informed on the parent's wishes and will respect it and follow through with it.